This post may contain affiliate links. Please read our disclosure policy.

-Served plain or topped with ice cream and hot fudge sauce, I’ve made them several times this past month and every single person who has tasted them has raved over them.
-(Side note: I’m already running low on frozen cranberries.
-It’s time to stock up again!)
+Served plain or topped with ice cream and hot fudge sauce, I’ve been making cranberry brownies at least a few times every holiday season for years.
+And without exception, everyone who has tasted them has raved over them.

 The brownie base for this recipe has been my favorite for years.
 It’s a simple saucepan recipe that comes together in under 10 minutes, making it perfect for snacking any time of day.

 The cranberries are a tart counterpart to the rich chocolate fudgy brownies.
-It’s a fun surprise flavor and everyone who has tasted these brownies has given them rave reviews.
+It’s a fun surprise flavor and they’re always a guaranteed hit on a dessert table.
+If you haven’t already fallen in love with the pairing of fruit and chocolate, these brownies may convince you to try it soon.

 Kitchen Tip: I use this saucepan and this baking pan to make this recipe.